cyverse-archive/Donkey/doc/endpoints/app-metadata.md

 Secured Endpoint: GET /secured/app-groups

-Unsecured Endpoint: GET /get-only-analysis-groups/{workspace-id}
+Unsecured Endpoint: GET /public-app-groups

-This endpoint is a passthrough to the metadactyl endpoint using the same paths.
+These endpoints are passthroughs to the metadactyl endpoints using the same paths.
 Please see the metadactyl documentation for more information.

 ## Listing Individual Analyses